 Assembly Member for Montgomeryshire

 Russell George is the Welsh Conservative Assembly Member for Montgomeryshire and has represented the constituency since 2011.
-Russell is the Shadow Cabinet Secretary for the Economy and Infrastructure, and his role as spokesperson for the Welsh Conservative Assembly Group also includes responsibility for Culture, Tourism and Sport.
+Russell is the Shadow Cabinet Secretary for Business, Economy and Infrastructure with shadow responsibility for Mid Wales.
+His role as spokesperson for the Welsh Conservative Assembly Group also includes responsibility for Tourism.
 He also Chairs the National Assembly for Wales' Economy, Infrastructure & Skills Committee.

 Russell was born in Welshpool in 1974 and was brought up and attended school in Montgomeryshire.
 He has a degree in Information and Media Studies from the University of Central England.
 Russell was elected to Powys County Council in 2008 and was a member of the Council’s executive management board between 2008 – 2011.